**Alt text:** A wildfire with billowing smoke and visible flames burns on a hill near a residential area with houses in the foreground.

 • Bushfire Attack Level (BAL) Assessment: AS 3959 begins with a BAL assessment, categorizing the bushfire threat into six levels: BAL-LOW, BAL-12.5, BAL-19, BAL-29, BAL-40, and BAL-FZ (Flame Zone).
 Each level dictates the construction requirements needed to reduce vulnerability to fire.

-• Design Considerations: AS 3959 provides guidelines on structural design features to reduce risk.
-These include sealing gaps to prevent ember entry, employing non-combustible decking materials, and incorporating protective barriers.
+• Design Considerations: AS 3959 provides guidelines on structural design features to minimize risk.
+These include sealing gaps to prevent ember entry, using non-combustible decking materials, and incorporating protective barriers.

 • Roofing and Eaves: Roofs are a important area for bushfire resistance.
 AS 3959 requires roofing to be made from materials that reduce the risk of ember penetration.
 Eaves must also be enclosed to prevent embers from lodging in gaps.

-• Windows and Glazing: Windows and glazing must meet specific fire-resistant standards, especially in areas with high BAL evaluations.
-Double-glazed or toughened glass is often recommended to resist radiant heat.
+• Windows and Glazing: Windows and glazing must meet specific fire-resistant standards, especially in areas with high BAL ratings.
+Double-glazed or toughened glass is often recommended to withstand radiant heat.

-• Defensible Space: Although not a direct construction element, AS 3959 emphasizes real meaning from maintaining defensible space around a property.
+• Defensible Space: While not a direct construction element, AS 3959 emphasizes the importance of maintaining defensible space around a property.
 Clearing vegetation and creating firebreaks can reduce the intensity of bushfires near homes.

-Complying with AS 3959 not only protects individual properties but also contributes to community safety by reducing the when you really think about it lasting results of bushfires.
+Complying with AS 3959 not only protects individual properties but also contributes to community safety by reducing the when you really think about it impact of bushfires.
 The standard helps:

 • Reduce the likelihood of fire spreading to neighboring properties.